Yuan dynasty: Impact

 The Yuan dynasty was the first dynasty founded by non-Han ethnicity that ruled all of China proper.
 In the historiography of Mongolia, it is generally considered to be the continuation of the Mongol Empire.
 Mongols are widely known to worship the Eternal Heaven, and according to the traditional Mongolian ideology Yuan is considered to be "the beginning of an infinite number of beings, the foundation of peace and happiness, state power, the dream of many peoples, besides it there is nothing great or precious."
 In traditional historiography of China, on the other hand, the Yuan dynasty is usually considered to be the legitimate dynasty between the Song dynasty and the Ming dynasty.
-Note, however, Yuan dynasty is traditionally often extended to cover the Mongol Empire before Kublai Khan's formal establishment of the Yuan in 1271, partly because Kublai officially honored prior rulers of the Mongol Empire as Yuan emperors by conferring them posthumous names and temple names.
+Note, however, Yuan dynasty is traditionally often extended to cover the Mongol Empire before Kublai Khan's formal establishment of the Yuan in 1271, partly because Kublai officially honoured prior rulers of the Mongol Empire as Yuan emperors by conferring them posthumous names and temple names.
 Despite the traditional historiography as well as the official views (including the government of the Ming dynasty which overthrew the Yuan dynasty), there also exist Chinese people who did not consider the Yuan dynasty as a legitimate dynasty of China, but rather as a period of foreign domination.
-The latter believe that Hans were treated as second-class citizens, and that China stagnated economically and scientifically.
+The latter believe that Han Chinese were treated as second-class citizens, and that China stagnated economically and scientifically.

 The dynasty chose white as its imperial color, which corresponds to the Metal element according to the theory of the Five Elements (wuxing).
-Note that the Metal element does not follow from the Song's dynastic element Five in the creation sequence of the five elements.
-Instead, it follows from the Jin Dynast's dynastic element Earth.
+The Metal element does not follow from the Song's dynastic element Five in the creation sequence of the five elements.
+Instead, it follows from the Jin dynasty's dynastic element Earth.
 Although the Yuan did not openly announce it, its choice of white as its imperial color suggests that it considered Jin, another conquest dynasty, rather than the Han-Chinese Song dynasty, as its rightful predecessor.

 The dragon clothing of Imperial China was used by the Ilkhanids, the Chinese Huangdi (Emperor) title was used by the Ilkhanids due to heavy clout upon the Mongols of the Chinese system of politics.
 Seals with Chinese characters were created by the Ilkhanids themselves besides the seals they received from the Yuan dynasty which contain references to a Chinese government organization.